 The Sardine Wood Stove is one of three wood-burning stoves created by Marine Stove.

-It’s made with boats in mind, but it’s perfectly fine for use in other small spaces like RVs, campers, tiny houses, and cabins – providing it’s going to put out the required heat.
+The Sardine Stove is designed with boats in mind, but it’s perfectly fine for use in other small spaces like RVs, campers, tiny houses, and cabins – providing it will put out the required heat.
+Here’s what you need to know about it.

-This is the Sardine Wood Stove.
+This is the Sardine Wood Stove!

-It doesn’t always come in red, as above, but can be bought in a range of colors or coatings.
+The design reminds me of the Cubic Mini Wood Stoves, though that could be due to the similar rail around the top.
+The Sardine doesn’t always come in red, as above, but can be bought in a range of colors or coatings.

 - Plain iron with traditional stove polish